jirehevelasquez/mech-romi-files-/docs/source/Tasks.rst

 1. data_collec_gen
 ------------------
-Continuously samples important shared variables from the rest of the system (wheel velocities, motor efforts, estimated states like Xhat, line centroid, path state, etc.) and packages them into a compact stream.
+Continuously samples important shared variables from the rest of the system (wheel velocities, motor efforts, estimated states like X̂, line centroid, path state, etc.) and packages them into a compact stream.
 This stream is then sent over USB or Bluetooth so you can capture it on a laptop for plotting and analysis.
-The task is mainly for debugging and tuning: it lets you see how Romi’s internal signals evolve over time when running the course.
+The task is mainly for debugging and tuning; it lets you see how Romi’s internal signals evolve over time when running the course.
 It usually runs at a lower rate than the control loops so it doesn’t overload the CPU or the serial link.

 Finite state machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~